CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 **Notes**

-Directories for storing the IDE configurations, extensions, etc are mounted to the container to be persisted accross development sessions.
+Directories for storing the IDE configurations, extensions, etc are mounted to the container to be persisted across development sessions.
 You can find them in the `docker-compose.yaml` file.

 **VS Code**